jasonccai/HeadCTSegmentation/README.md

 5. Download the model's weights and place them in the same folder as `z_controlboard.py`\
 [Weights](http://placeholder.link/weights.will.be.available.after.work.is.published) for the training dataset only (40 normal examinations).\
 OR\
-[Weights](http://placeholder.link/weights.will.be.available.after.work.is.published) for the primary dataset and the iNPH dataset (50 normal examinations + 12 examinations demonstrating ventricular enlargement) (Recommended for routine use).
+[Weights](http://placeholder.link/weights.will.be.available.after.work.is.published) for the primary dataset and the iNPH dataset (50 normal examinations + 12 examinations demonstrating ventricular enlargement; recommended for routine use).
 5. Open a terminal and type:\
 `python /path/to/z_controlboard.py`\
 Further instructions are found in the module.